gordonguthrie/literatecodereader/docs/index.md

 ## Introduction

 This script is designed to simply apply presentation layer polish (eg typography, layout, whitespace etc) to the presentation of code comments in a way that makes architectural description of software codebases easier to read and comprehend.

 (This page is simply a representation of [this source file](https://github.com/gordonguthrie/literatecodereader/blob/main/literate_compiler/lib/index.elixir_architecture))

 ## The Problem

 Traditional documentation systems focus on documenting software as a library or subsystem - as a black box to be reused where the implementation is abstracted away - and by and large they are excellent at it.

 But architectural readings are a different beast.
 If API/interface documentation as a set of descriptions of jigsaw pieces with their particular indents and protrusions explored and described then this approach seeks to provide the picture on the jigsaw box cover.

+Not all files in the code base are equally useful in understanding an architecture and in building architecture diagrams sometimes you just want to hide some files whose contents are just noise when the reader is trying to understand the shape of the system.

 ## The Constraints